The following is a list and descriptions of the services offered under the Office of the Vice-President (Students and Enrolment).

 4th floor MacOdrum Library

-The From Intention to Action (FIT: Action) program supports undergraduate and graduate students in the often stressful transition into university.
-We help students to better manage stress and improve their academic performance, adjusting to their lifestyle in a healthy way.
-FIT: Action students meet 1-on-1 with a Coordinator for 1 hour every week for 12 consecutive weeks.
-Our Coordinators are staff members or Master’s-level interns trained in counselling and learning strategies.
-Often students feel overwhelmed and aren’t sure where to go.
-The most common ways we help are: stress management, coping skills, time managment, and learning strategies.
+The From Intention to Action (FIT: Action) program supports undergraduate and graduate students in the often stressful university experience.
+They help students to better manage stress and improve their academic performance, adjusting to their lifestyle in a healthy way.

 Health and Counselling Services

 Health and Counselling Services (HCS) is the health and wellness centre on campus.
 HCS offers medical and counselling services and a health promotion program.
 HCS medical professionals include family physicians, registered nurses, and a health educator, who provide specialized services in addition to basic medical and walk-in services.